NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

 - Ensure migrations are applied:
   - `python manage.py migrate`
 - Backfill is not required; existing comments start at score 0.

+### Article Likes/Dislikes

+- **Model**: `ArticleLike` (news_aggregator.models)
+  - Fields: user, article, is_like (boolean: True=like, False=dislike), created_at, updated_at
+  - Constraints: unique_together on (user, article) - one reaction per user per article
+  - Indexes: (article, is_like), (user, created_at)

+- **API Endpoint**: `/news/article-like-toggle/` (POST, requires authentication)
+  - Parameters: article_id (required), action (required: 'like', 'dislike', or 'remove')
+  - Behavior:
+    - 'like': Creates a like or toggles off existing like; converts dislike to like
+    - 'dislike': Creates a dislike or toggles off existing dislike; converts like to dislike
+    - 'remove': Removes any existing like/dislike
+  - Returns: { success, like_count, dislike_count, user_action }

+- **Views**:
+  - article_detail and latest_news: Include like/dislike counts and user's current reaction status
+  - accounts.views.liked_articles: Displays all articles the user has liked with pagination
+  - accounts.views.profile: Shows liked articles count in stats section

+- **Frontend**:
+  - Like/dislike buttons on article detail pages and article cards
+  - Real-time count updates via AJAX (static/js/article_likes.js)
+  - Active state styling for user's current reaction
+  - Non-authenticated users see counts but cannot interact

+- **Profile Integration**:
+  - Profile stats show "Liked Articles" count (replaces "Topic Following")
+  - "View Liked Articles" button navigates to `/accounts/liked-articles/`
+  - Liked articles page displays articles in table format with pagination

 ## Processing Pipelines